Minimum Distance Approach to Inference with Many Instruments: Likelihood-based estimation and inference

-\item Under \Cref{an:pr,an:n,an:mi}, $-n\h{\mathcal{H}}{re}^{11}\inprob \mathcal{V}_{\liml,N}$, where $\mathcal{V}_{\liml,N}$ is given in Equation \eqref{eq:avar:liml}. \end{compactenumi} \end{proposition} Part \ref{it:th:re:max:ml} of \Cref{th:re-theorem} formalizes the claim that the estimator of $\beta$ remains unchanged under the additional chi-square prior for $\lambdan$.
-The assumption that $m_{\max}\geq \Ni/n$ makes sure that the constraint $\lambda\geq 0$ does not bind when maximizing the likelihood.
-It will hold with probability approaching one if Assumption \ref{an:mi}~\ref{an:mi:lambda} holds since $m_{\max}-\Ni/n\inprob \lambda>0$.
-Part \ref{it:re-hessian} derives the expression for the Hessian, evaluated at maximum \re\ likelihood estimates.
-Part \ref{it:re-hessian-cons} proves that the extra prior on $\lambdan$ gets dominated in large samples so that the inverse Hessian can be used to estimate the asymptotic variance of $\h{\beta}{re}$.

-The key condition underlying \Cref{th:re-theorem} is that the prior on $\lambdan$ is not dogmatic.
+where $\hQs= \Qs(\h{\beta}{re},\h{\Omega}{re})$, $\hat{c}=\frac{\h{\lambda}{re} \hQs}{(\Ni/n+\h{\lambda}{re})(1-\Ne/n)}$, and $\h{b}{re}=(1,-\h{\beta}{re})'$. \item Under \Cref{an:pr,,an:n,an:mi}, $-n\h{\mathcal{H}}{re}^{11}\inprob \mathcal{V}_{\liml,N}$, with $\mathcal{V}_{\liml,N}$ given in Equation~\eqref{eq:avar:liml}. \end{compactenumi} \end{proposition} Part~\ref{it:th:re:max:ml} of \Cref{th:re-theorem} formalizes the claim that the estimator of $\beta$ remains unchanged under the additional chi-square prior for $\lambdan$.
+Part~\ref{it:re-hessian} derives the expression for the inverse Hessian.
+The condition $m_{\max}> \Ni/n$ makes sure that the constraint $\lambda\geq 0$ does not bind, otherwise the Hessian is singular.
+It holds with probability approaching one under Assumption~\ref{an:mi}~\ref{an:mi:lambda}, as $m_{\max}-\Ni/n\inprob \lambda>0$.
+Part~\ref{it:re-hessian-cons} proves that the extra prior on $\lambdan$ gets dominated in large samples so that the inverse Hessian can be used to estimate the asymptotic variance of $\h{\beta}{liml}$ (one could also use the inverse Hessian of the invariant likelihood, although this involves numerical optimization since maximum invariant likelihood estimates of $\lambdan$ and $\Omega$ are not available in closed form).
+It is important that the prior on $\lambdan$ is chosen such that the prior is dominated in large samples.
 For example, \citet{lancaster02} suggests integrating the orthogonalized incidental parameters out with respect to a uniform prior.
-Here this amounts to a flat prior on $\etan$, which yields the limited information likelihood with $\etan$ concentrated out.
-As discussed in \Cref{sec:suff-stat-limit}, this likelihood does not produce valid confidence intervals.
-Decomposing the flat prior on $\etan$ into a uniform prior on $\omega_{n}$, and an improper prior on $\lambdan$, obtained by taking the limit of \eqref{eq:chi-square-prior} as $\lambda\to \infty$ reveals why: the prior on $\lambdan$ is dogmatic, putting all its mass far away from regions near zero.
+Here such prior corresponds to a flat prior on $\etan$, which is equivalent to a uniform prior on $\omega_{n}$, and an improper prior on $\lambdan$, obtained by taking the limit of~\eqref{eq:chi-square-prior} as $\lambda\to \infty$.
+However, this improper prior on $\lambdan$ will never get dominated by the data, and as a result, it can be shown that the resulting likelihood will fail to produce valid confidence intervals.